-Expanding into Evidence supports the rationale for this expansion of eICU services.
-A study conducted by Baptist Health's progressive care units tele-ICU department analyzed outcomes and quality While there are many studies about the effects of measures from 19,530 inpatients at six of its hospitals. telemedicine in the ICU, which has helped fuel the It found significantly decreased mortality and a shorter growth of tele-ICU programs nationwide, Baptist Health length of stay in tele-ICU patients in the PCU setting, was one of the first health systems to expand tele-ICU even though the PCU telemedicine patients were older coverage to patients in progressive care units (PCUs). and had higher disease severity and risk of mortality.6 PCUs manage patients who need an "intermediate" The study showed how effective an enterprise-wide level of care - more oversight than what is typically approach could be and how telehealth innovation could provided in general wards, but less than in an ICU.5 be deployed across much broader hospital populations Baptist Health recognized that by expanding its eICU than ICU patients.
-"Once you have built this [eICU] Program to monitor PCU patients, it could provide a high platform with your ICUs and once you have built the standard of care at a lower cost than in the ICU. team and established the correct workflows to affect patient outcomes, the natural evolution is to take these telehealth services and expand them to other areas of the health system," says Dr. Martinez-Dubouchet.4 Improving performance data analysis with interactive reporting tools separate reporting tool, eSearch, which is designed to capture eCareManager data from discharged patients and to support reporting, ad-hoc analysis, tracking, graphing, and exporting for use with other health system data.
-It transforms raw clinical data into actionable patient level insights, and its on-demand Baptist Health has been using eSearch since October 2016 to send monthly reports to every ICU, which enables each unit to better understand how they are performing relative to each other and where they can each ICU to actually improve results.
-The detailed graphs of results also opened the door for the eICU to The objective of eSearch is to enable customers to measure, track, and analyze their critical care performance, including: - Identification of best practices - Treatment utilization reviews norms, benchmarking • Longitudinal studies
+Evidence supports the rationale for this expansion of eICU services.
+A study conducted by Baptist Health's tele-ICU department analyzed outcomes and quality measures from 19,530 inpatients at six of its hospitals.
+It found significantly decreased mortality and a shorter length of stay in tele-ICU patients in the PCU setting, even though the PCU telemedicine patients were older and had higher disease severity and risk of mortality.6 The study showed how effective an enterprise-wide approach could be and how telehealth innovation could be deployed across much broader hospital populations than ICU patients.
+"Once you have built this [eICU] platform with your ICUs and once you have built the team and established the correct workflows to affect patient outcomes, the natural evolution is to take these telehealth services and expand them to other areas of the health system," says Dr. Martinez-Dubouchet.4

+Improving performance data analysis with interactive reporting tools

+As eICU has matured, one way Baptist Health has augmented its program is through use of Philips' separate reporting tool, eSearch, which is designed to capture eCareManager data from discharged patients and to support reporting, ad-hoc analysis, tracking, graphing, and exporting for use with other health system data.
+It transforms raw clinical data into actionable patient level insights, and its on-demand queries allow for near real-time operational adjustments in sync with quality and performance metrics.

+Baptist Health has been using eSearch since October 2016 to send monthly reports to every ICU, which enables each unit to better understand how they are performing relative to each other and where they can improve.
+By increasing visibility and transparency around data such as vent days, eSearch better enables each ICU to actually improve results.
+The detailed graphs of results also opened the door for the eICU to take a more active role in patient care and vent weaning.

+The objective of eSearch is to enable customers to measure, track, and analyze their critical care performance, including:

+- Operational performance metrics

+- Identification of best practices

+- Treatment utilization reviews

+- Establishment of comparative norms, benchmarking

+- norms, benchmarking

+- Longitudinal studies